Bachelor of Science

 Want to hear more about Cal Lutheran directly from our students?
 View the list of students below and click to start chatting!

-Along with being accepted in graduate schools around the country, many Cal Lutheran geoscience majors have entered careers in petroleum geology, geophysics and the environmental geology fields.
+Along with being accepted in graduate schools around the country, many Cal Lutheran geoscience majors have entered careers in environmental geology, geophysics, environmental cleanup and response, and education.

 In both the public and private sectors, geoscientists are hired to study groundwater pollution, earthquake hazards and landslides.
-They also work in the mining and petroleum industries or in research laboratories.
+They also work in research laboratories or the mining and petroleum industries.

 Our alumni study at: